dfactoryplugins/post-views-counter/readme.txt

 == Upgrade Notice ==

-= 1.4.1 =
+= 1.4.2 =
-* Fix: Frontpage views not recorded properly
+* New: Option to select position of the plugin menu